 Since most rural consumers must get their television service from a satellite provider, perhaps it makes sense that DIRECTV and Exede broadband services would hook up in a bundling deal.

 The two companies say the TV and Internet bundle will save consumers $120 a year over the cost of obtaining both services separately.
 Consumers may order from either company.

 DIRECTV is well-established in the TV marketplace, competing with Dish Network to provide cable TV programming services.
 Although they compete with cable in urban and suburban markets, DIRECTV and Dish are sometimes the only TV options for rural consumers.

-Exede, owned by the same company that owns Wild Blue satellite Internet, also faces a competitor in HughesNet.
+Exede, owned by the same company that owns Wild Blue satellite Internet, also faces a competitor in HughesNet (an Authorized Partner).
 Both companies recently launched new, high-speed satellites that provide faster Internet service than was available through satellites in the past.
 Both Exede and DIRECTV see their partnership as mutually beneficial.

 “Any consumer, anywhere can now enjoy an affordable, high-speed internet bundle that includes DIRECTV service,” said Shannon Campain, senior vice president of Sales and Marketing Operations for DIRECTV.
 “By teaming up with Exede to offer this bundle of broadband packages of up to 12 Mbps, customers in rural and unserved markets no longer have to settle for slow DSL or dial-up service.
 By delivering the most robust bundle offering of any video provider, we open up more opportunities for further growth in these largely unserved areas.”